immunomind/immunarch/README.md

     + Built-in tool `fixVis` makes your plots publication-ready: easily change font sizes, text angles, titles, legends and many more with clear-cut GUI;

 ## Installation
-You can find the latest release of `immunarch` here: https://github.com/immunomind/immunarch/releases
+You can find the list of releases of `immunarch` here: https://github.com/immunomind/immunarch/releases

 In order to install `immunarch`, you need to download it first.
-Download the latest verions of the package from here: https://github.com/immunomind/immunarch/releases/download/latest/immunarch.tar.gz
+If you want to download the latest version, you need to download the package file, available here https://github.com/immunomind/immunarch/releases/download/latest/immunarch.tar.gz

 Note that You *should not* un-archive it!